Anjok07/ultimatevocalremovergui/README.md

 ## Troubleshooting

+### Common Issues

+- This application is not compatible with 32-bit versions of Python.
+Please make sure your version of Python is 64-bit.
+- If FFmpeg is not installed, the application will throw an error if the user attempts to convert a non-WAV file.

+### Issue Reporting

 Please be as detailed as possible when posting a new issue.
 Make sure to provide any error outputs and/or screenshots/gif's to give us a clearer understanding of the issue you are experiencing.

 If the *'VocalRemover.py'* file won't open *under any circumstances* and all other resources have been exhausted, please do the following -